vaultec81/docs/docs/index.md

 You can use the following API definitions file: [`http://api.mailscript.com/swagger`](http://api.mailscript.com/swagger) and we also offer a playground to try the API here: [`http://api.mailscript.com/docs/v1/`](http://api.mailscript.com/docs/v1).

-Take into consideration that these two endpoints work with production code and are subject to account limits and every usage counts against those limits.
+Take into consideration that these two endpoints work with production code, so any updates you submit will update your account's configuration.

 ### SDK Clients